It’s mental illness. Drugs. Laziness. People from out of state.

 In order to help dispel some of the myths surrounding homelessness, and the damaging stigmas associated with them, PCA’s Social and Housing Advancement Committee is opening up a community dialogue on the subject.

-During the month of April, dtphx.org will host the voices and opinions of leading community experts, service providers, neighborhood groups and business professionals to talk about their experiences.
+During the months of April and May, dtphx.org will host the voices and opinions of leading community experts, service providers, neighborhood groups and business professionals to talk about their experiences.

 The goal is to break down stereotypes and common assumptions, according to Hamby, which will help develop a greater understanding of the complexities of homelessness, and in turn, move us one step closer to ending it.